vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 *** =type3: NormalExercise
 *** =key3: 26835d3029
 *** =instructions3
-Get the different types of film roles.
+Get the different types of film roles from the `roles` table.

 *** =solution3
 ```{sql}